- Ollie Robinson leads Sussex amid financial crisis and points deduction

 Transfer interest emerges as Sussex face uncertainty

-Head coach Paul Farbrace has acknowledged the uncertainty.
-He remains focused on maintaining stability within the squad.
-Speaking to members at the club’s AGM, he warned that Sussex players could attract interest from rival counties.
+Head coach Paul Farbrace has acknowledged the uncertainty surrounding the club, but remains focused on maintaining stability within the squad despite ongoing challenges.
+Speaking to members at the club’s AGM, he warned that Sussex players could attract interest from rival counties as a result of the situation.

 For a full breakdown of moves across the competition, see our County Championship 2026 transfers guide.